Ultimate Royal Icing Transfers Guide

 STORING ROYAL ICING TRANSFERS

-Store sugar decorations in a dry place, away from the moisture.
+Store sugar decorations in a dry place, away from the moisture and direct sunlight.
+Moisture will soften transfers and direct sunlight will fade the color.
 I store them layered between paper towel sheet in an airtight container.
 If you live in a humid area it is best to invest into food grade silica gel packets and include a packet with royal icing transfers.
 Or alternatively you can use rice.
 You can shape a small pouch from a food wrap and spoon a tablespoon or 2 of rice into a pouch and place it into a container.
 Replace it every 3-4 months.

 PIN IT for later